 Once you have completed a search you should look at what the results are.
 You will find that people are searching for specific problems, i.e. “how to unclog my toilet”.

-They’re constantly searching for solutions to their problems.
+They’re constantly searching for solutions to their problems and pain points.

 The next step with Google is to scroll down to the bottom of the page and you’ll find the section labeled, “Related Searches”.